nadeenAlshibil/Azure-Networking/README.md

 <img src="Images/Hub&spoke-Dedicated-Vnet-for-PEs.png" width="700">

+For more information on charges related to connections with peered virtual networks, see the FAQ section of the [pricing page](https://azure.microsoft.com/pricing/details/private-link/).

 # LAB :
 In this Lab you will deploy Scenario 4 with a Hub and spoke topology.
 You’ll create three virtual networks and their corresponding subnets to:
 - Contain the Azure Firewall used to restrict communication between the VM and the private endpoint.
 - Host the VM that is used to access your private link resource.
 - Host the private endpoint.

 ## Prerequisites:

 - An Azure subscription.
 - A Log Analytics workspace.

-See, Create a Log Analytics workspace in the Azure portal to create a workspace if you don't have one in your subscription.
+See, [Create a Log Analytics workspace in the Azure portal](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace) to create a workspace if you don't have one in your subscription.

 ## Exercice 1: Create a VM & networks